cseanburns/electronic_resource_mgmt/lectures/07-electronic-access.md

 these issues as ERM librarians and work to resolve them in the ways that you would be able to.

-I am in my middle aged years.
+I am in my middle-aged years.
 That means I grew up with some understanding of the differences between an encyclopedia article, a journal article, a magazine article, a newspaper article, a chapter in a book, a handbook, an index, a dictionary, etc. because I grew up with the printed versions and because they